Syd Barrett’s Last Show With Pink Floyd

 The shining star that was Syd Barrett played his last ever gig with Pink Floyd on Jan.
 20, 1968.
 Barrett was the main songwriter, lead singer, guitarist and focal point for the psychedelic pioneers from their formation through the end of 1967, at which time, various issues led to his exit from the band.

-Friend and fellow guitarist, David Gilmour, was brought into the band in late 1967 to augment Barrett on guitar.
-Gilmour became responsible for most of the live guitar parts as Barret would start songs in the wrong key and at times simply stop playing altogether.
+Friend David Gilmour was brought into the band in late 1967 to augment Barrett on guitar.
+Gilmour became responsible for most of the live guitar parts since Barret would start songs in the wrong key and at times simply stop playing altogether.

 This five-man lineup was short-lived as the band began to grown weary of dealing with Barrett at all.
 On Jan.
 26, 1968, while on the way to a show at Southampton University, the band simply made the call not to pick Barrett up to go to the gig.
 According to Gilmour in a 1995 interview with Guitar World, “One person in the car said, ‘Shall we pick Syd up?’ and another person said, ‘Let’s not bother.’”
 However, they neglected to tell Syd his services were no longer needed in the band he created.

-It wasn’t until April 6, 1968 that the Floyd officially announced that Syd had left the band.
-Barrett friend, poet Spike Hawkins, remembers Syd telling him about the early Floyd recordings, and how he “wanted to go much deeper, using music and lyrics as a key to opening doors.”
+It wasn’t until April 6, 1968, that the Floyd officially announced that Barrett had left the band.
+Poet and friend Spike Hawkins remembers Barrett telling him about the early Floyd recordings, and how he “wanted to go much deeper, using music and lyrics as a key to opening doors.”
 Hawkins told Barrett he had in fact opened doors for the band, Barrett replied, “Yeah, with cheap keys.”